union-imgcross icon

 Incorporation: How to Set Up a Subsidiary in Croatia

 This section will address how to register and incorporate a business in Croatia.
 Primarily, an employer cannot initiate their business and hiring operations in Croatia without registration.
-The following are the five main business structures followed in the country.
+The following are the five main business structures in the country.

 Process of Setting Up a Subsidiary in Croatia